UCF/UCF-Pegasus-List-Shortcode/README.md

 n/a

-## Installation Requirements ##

-None

-## Development & Contributing ##
+## Development ##

+[Enabling debug mode](https://codex.wordpress.org/Debugging_in_WordPress) in your `wp-config.php` file is recommended during development to help catch warnings and bugs.

+### Requirements ###
+* node
+* gulp-cli

+### Instructions ###
+1. Clone the UCF-Pegasus-List-Shortcode repo into your local development environment, within your WordPress installation's `plugins/` directory: `git clone https://github.com/UCF/UCF-Pegasus-List-Shortcode.git`
+2. `cd` into the new UCF-Pegasus-List-Shortcode directory, and run `npm install` to install required packages for development into `node_modules/` within the repo
+3. Run `gulp default` to process assets.
+4. If you haven't already done so, create a new WordPress site on your development environment to test this plugin against.
+5. Activate this plugin on your development WordPress site.
+6. Configure plugin settings from the WordPress admin under "Settings > UCF Pegasus List".

+### Other Notes ###
-NOTE: this plugin's readme.md file is automatically generated.
-Please only make modifications to the readme.txt file, and make sure the `gulp readme` command has been run before committing readme changes.
+* This plugin's README.md file is automatically generated.
+Please only make modifications to the README.txt file, and make sure the `gulp readme` command has been run before committing README changes.